This post may contain affiliate links. Please read our disclosure policy.

-The books were filled with pages covered with words, each and every one of them taking me on an adventure far away from my tiny house in the small town.
-Both my parents read and they passed their love for reading onto my sister and me.
-It is my hope and dream that our boys will develop the same appreciation for the written word.
+I’ve laws loved reading, loved getting lost in a good book.
+The books were filled with pages covered with words, each and every one of them taking me on an adventure.
+Both my parents read and they passed their love for reading onto me.
+It is my hope and dream that our children will develop the same appreciation for the books.

-I pray that they will learn new things, go on adventures and meet new friends all from getting lost in books.
-Our four boys are each at different learning levels, which makes it interesting, challenging but all the more important for us to introduce them to appropriate books.
+I pray that they will learn new things, go on adventures and meet new friends… all from getting lost in books.
+Our four children are each at different learning levels, which makes it interesting, challenging but all the more important for us to introduce them to appropriate books.

 - Board books with few words and colorful pictures

 - Objective: introduce new words and cuddling together with a book